 Hello World

 My name is Jonathan Ullrich.
-I am a PhD student at the Fraunhofer Institute for Experimental Software Engineering (IESE) in Kaiserslautern.
-My PhD is supervised by Prof. Dr. Andreas Vogelsang.
+I am a software engineer at the Fraunhofer Institute for Experimental Software Engineering (IESE) and external PhD student at the University of Duisburg-Essen.
+My supervisor is Prof. Dr. Andreas Vogelsang.

-I am interested in the early phases of the software engineering process before implementation where requirements and design decisions are defined.
+I am interested in the early phases of the software engineering process, i.e. requirements engineering and software design.

 Artificial Intelligence for Software Engineering (AI4SE)

-- Fun things: I was part of the organization team behind a series of awesome hackathons
+- Hackathons: I was part of the team behind an awesome series of hackathons.

 Misc